aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 ```

 AquaGatewayAddress = The Gateway Service DNS name or IP address (IP address with port number)
-AquaToken = Token from existing Aqua enforcer group of Aqua server
+AquaToken = Token from existing Aqua Enforcer group of the Aqua Server
 AquaEnforcerImage = The ECR path for the Aqua Enforcer product image
 ECSClusterName = The existing ECS cluster name

 ```
 3. Run the AWS create-stack CLI command.

-It will deploy Aqua Enforcer in your desired cluster and the newly deployed enforcers will get add to the existing Aqua server.
+It will deploy an Aqua Enforcer in your desired cluster and the newly deployed Enforcers will get added to the existing Aqua Server.